-- We start from a (finite) alphabet of atomic concepts and atomic roles, i.e., simply names for concept and roles. - Then, by applying specific constructors, we can build complex concepts and roles, starting from the atomic ones.
+- We start from a (countably infinite) alphabet of concept names and role names, forming so called atomic concepts and roles. - Then, by applying specific constructors, we can build complex concepts and roles, starting from the atomic ones.

 A description language is characterized by the set of constructs that are available for that.